CyberSecuriTim/osTicket-post-install-config/README.md

  - Navigate to the admin panel.
  - (From the Admin Panel), Select the "Manage" tab, then select "Help Topics"
  - Click the "Add New Help Topic" button.
+   - Under the "Help Topic Information" tab
+     - Topic: Business Critical Outage
+     - Status: Active
+     - Type: Public
+     - Parent Topic: Top-Level Topic
 </p>